 The Remote Provisioning PDU Outbound Report message is sent to report successful transmission of a Provisioning PDU from the Remote Provisioning Server.

-When the Remote Provisioning state is Outbound Packet Transfer, and the PB-Remote Send PDU procedure succeeds (see Section 5.2.3.3.3), then the Remote Provisioning Server shall increment the value of Remote Provisioning Outbound PDU Count state value by 1, and shall send a Remote Provisioning PDU Outbound Report with the OutboundPDUNumber field set to the value of the Remote Provisioning Outbound PDU Count state.
+When the Remote Provisioning Link state is Outbound Packet Transfer, and the PB-Remote Send PDU procedure succeeds (see Section 5.2.3.3.3), then the Remote Provisioning Server shall increment the value of Remote Provisioning Outbound PDU Count state value by 1, and shall send a Remote Provisioning PDU Outbound Report with the OutboundPDUNumber field set to the value of the Remote Provisioning Outbound PDU Count state.

-When the Remote Provisioning state is Outbound Packet Transfer, and the PB-Remote Send PDU procedure fails, then the Remote Provisioning Server shall start the PB-Remote Close Link procedure with an appropriate Reason if applicable, shall set the Link Close Reason state to the Reason if available, and shall set the Link Close Status state to Link Closed as Cannot Send PDU.
+When the Remote Provisioning Link state is Outbound Packet Transfer, and the PB-Remote Send PDU procedure fails, then the Remote Provisioning Server shall start the PB-Remote Close Link procedure with an appropriate Reason if applicable, shall set the Link Close Reason state to the Reason if reason is required for the PB-Remote Close Link procedure, and shall set the Link Close Status state to Link Closed as Cannot Send PDU.

-When the Remote Provisioning state is Outbound Packet Transfer, and the delivery of the Remote Provisioning PDU Outbound Report completes successfully, then the Remote Provisioning Server shall set the Remote Provisioning state to Link Active.
+When the Remote Provisioning Link state is Outbound Packet Transfer, and the delivery of the Remote Provisioning PDU Outbound Report completes successfully, then the Remote Provisioning Server shall set the Remote Provisioning Link state to Link Active.

-When the Remote Provisioning state is Outbound Packet Transfer, and the delivery of the Remote Provisioning PDU Outbound Report does not complete successfully, then the Remote Provisioning Server shall start the PB-Remote Close Link procedure with an appropriate Reason if applicable, shall set the Link Close Reason state to the Reason if available, and shall set the Link Close Status state to Link Closed as Cannot Deliver PDU Outbound Report.
+When the Remote Provisioning Link state is Outbound Packet Transfer, and the delivery of the Remote Provisioning PDU Outbound Report does not complete successfully, then the Remote Provisioning Server shall start the PB-Remote Close Link procedure with an appropriate Reason if applicable, shall set the Link Close Reason state to the Reason if reason is required for the PB-Remote Close Link procedure, and shall set the Link Close Status state to Link Closed as Cannot Deliver PDU Outbound Report.

 Note: Starting of the PB-Remote Close Link procedure initiates additional behavior described in Section 4.4.5.2.4.4.